-There are many options to pay for graduate school, such as applying for federal loans, tuition management services, scholarships and grants awarded by the College of Graduate Studies, or becoming a graduate assistant.
+There are many options to pay for graduate school, such as applying for federal loans, tuition management services, scholarships and grants awarded by Graduate Studies office, or becoming a graduate assistant.
 Federal loans, administered for the PSU Financial Aid Team, are intended to assist qualified students who are unable to meet their entire PSU Graduate educational expenses with their own resources.
-To be eligible for federal loans you must be fully accepted by the College of Graduate Studies the term prior to enrolling in graduate courses.
+To be eligible for federal loans you must be fully accepted into a graduate degree program the term prior to enrolling in graduate courses.
 Additionally, your enrollment status must be as least half-time (3 credit hours) each term.

 Due to the Budget Control Act of 2011, beginning with the 2012-2013 aid year, graduate students will be eligible for Title IV unsubsidized Federal Direct loan funds only.

 Visit Plymouth State’s Graduate Financial Aid website for step-by-step instructions on the financial aid process and how to apply for federal loans.

 The chart below is an overview of the graduate programs which are eligible for financial aid.

 |Specialist Certification (without a degree)*||YES*||YES|

 |Institutes and workshops||NO***||YES|